 Lecompte in Rapides Parish, Louisiana — The American South (West South Central)

 Location.
-31° 5.161′ N, 92° 23.929′ W. Marker is in Lecompte, Louisiana, in Rapides Parish.
-Marker is on Hardy Street near Water Street, on the right when traveling south.
+31° 5.274′ N, 92° 23.997′ W. Marker is in Lecompte, Louisiana, in Rapides Parish.
+Marker is on Weems Avenue west of Bank Street, on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 1704 Hardy Street, Lecompte LA 71346, United States of America.
+Marker is at or near this postal address: 1302 Weems Avenue, Lecompte LA 71346, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Town of Lecompte (about 800 feet away, measured in a direct line); The Name Lecompte (approx. 0.2 miles away); Lecompte High School (approx. 0.4 miles away); Epps House (approx. 6.2 miles away); a different marker also named Epps House (approx. 6.2 miles away); Edwin Epps House (approx. 6.2 miles away); Oakland Hall (approx. 6.4 miles away); Headquarters 1st Calvary Division, Army of West La., May 8, 1864 (approx. 6˝ miles away).
+Smith's Landing (about 800 feet away, measured in a The Name Lecompte (approx. ¼ mile away); Lecompte High School (approx. ¼ mile away); Epps House (approx. 6.1 miles away); a different marker also named Epps House (approx. 6.1 miles away); Edwin Epps House (approx. 6.1 miles away); Oakland Hall (approx. 6.3 miles away); Headquarters 1st Calvary Division, Army of West La., May 8, 1864 (approx. 6.4 miles away).
 Touch for a list and map of all markers in Lecompte.